Allan Combs

-Allan Combs (born 1942) is an American consciousness theorist who studies the complexity of the mind.
-Biologist, theoretical neuroscientist and philosopher Walter Jackson Freeman III, wrote of Combs: [His work] "transcends the fading antimony of The Two Cultures and demonstrates the unity of human knowledge in his synthesis of modern brain dynamics with a broad sweep of history and mythology.
-It is a stunning achievement."
+Allan Combs (6 November 1942 – 5 April 2025) is an American psychologist and parapsychologist who attempts to combine his ideas of consciousness and systems theory.

 Education and academic career

-Combs attended the University of Ohio in the early 1960s, first studying physics and then switching to psychology.
+Combs attended Ohio University in the early 1960s, first studying physics and then switching to psychology.
 During these studies, he overcame impediments due to dyslexia, something he later noted would influence his thinking about psychology.

 He then restarted his graduate education in clinical psychology at the University of Georgia, and at the same time started taking courses and doing research on single-cell recordings of neurons, and mathematically modeled their activity on early versions of the computer.
 Through this time he was reading Carl Jung, European phenomenology, Eastern spirituality Abraham Maslow, Carl Rogers, and John C. Lilly; he also participated in gestalt therapy and human potentials workshops.